Ravi-Raj-Gupta/Ai-Thumbnial-Generator/README.md

 6. Cloudinary image URL is saved in MongoDB.
 7. Frontend displays the generated thumbnail.

-## Important Notes

-- Do not commit your real `.env` file.
-- Keep `GEMINI_API_KEY`, `MONGODB_URI`, `SESSION_SECRET`, and `CLOUDINARY_URL` private.
-- The backend uses in-memory sessions in development.
-- In production, MongoDB session storage is enabled when `NODE_ENV=production`.
-- Gemini image generation requires a valid Gemini API key and supported region/account access.

 ## Troubleshooting

 **Backend is not running**